Altidias/Milestone1_Group52/Project Plan.md

 ### 1.3 Project Scope

 Product scope statement
  - The goal of this project is to develop a desktop application for searching, visualizing and analyzing nutritional data from a large food database.
-The app will give users a platform to efficiently access nutritional information, nutritional breakdowns, search for foods based on a nutritional criteria and track their daily dietary intake/goals.
+The app will give users a convenient platform to access nutritional data, breakdowns, search for foods based on a nutritional criteria and track their daily dietary intake/goals.

 Project deliverables
+ - Project planning documentation.
- - A user interface that enables food search and displays nutritional information.
+ - A graphical user interface that enables all the required features to be accessed.
  - Visualization tools such as pie charts and bar graphs for breakdown analysis.
- - Functionality to filter foods by their nutritional content/ranges.
+ - Functionality to filter foods by their nutritional level/ranges.
  - A daily nutrition tracker feature to monitor dietary intake and goals.
  - Documentation for application usage.

 Product acceptance criteria
  - All functional requirements must be met, program should function as intended with all the intended features
- - The user interface should be intuitive and simple so that anyone can use it.
+ - The user interface should be intuitive and simple so that anyone can use it, since the target audience is the average person.
- - Comprehensive test planning and test case development - Unit testing, integration testing, system testing, user acceptance testing -> Bug tracking and fixing
+ - Comprehensive testing and test development - Unit testing, integration testing, system testing, user acceptance testing -> Bug tracking and fixing
  - Performance and security monitoring

 Exclusions
  - Further support/maintenance after project is complete
  - Integration with third party databases or apps.
+ - Internet connectivity.

 ## 2. Work Breakdown Structure

 ![WBS](./wbs.svg)

-## 3. Activity Definition Estimation (Not strict, just assigned an equal amount of tasks for now, however everyone can contribute to everything)
+## 3. Activity Definition Estimation

 | Activity #No | Activity Name                         | Brief Description                                                                                                                                                                           | Duration (Days) | Assigned Team Members |
 |--------------|---------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------|-----------------------|